wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 9. Within folder <tt>.github</tt>, the <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/.github/renovate.json">renovate.json</a>

-9. View file <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/.tool-versions"><strong>.tool-versions</strong></a> listing versions of tools/utilities.
-A <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/issues/10">issue such as this</a> is created by <a target="_blank" href="https://docs.renovatebot.com/key-concepts/dashboard/">Renovate dependency checker</a> to identify version upgrades which Kalen will update:
+9. <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/.tool-versions">View file  <strong>.tool-versions</strong></a> listing versions of each tool/utility.
+A <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/issues/10">GitHub issue such as this</a> is created by <a target="_blank" href="https://docs.renovatebot.com/key-concepts/dashboard/">Renovate dependency checker</a> to identify version upgrades which Kalen will update:

    <a name="tool-versions"></a>